 Alongside Xanax and Ativan, Valium is among the BZDs with the most risk for misuse and reliance.
 Their abuse potential happens with the immediate feeling of bliss, relief from feeling bad (dysphoria), and mental well-being.

 Signs and Symptoms of Valium Addiction

 It’s essential to learn how to detect the signs and symptoms of a Valium habit.
 Even at helpful doses, the side effects of Valium can affect memory and motor functioning.
 It can also put older individuals in danger of over-sedation and falls.
-In young people, Valium is frequently used alongside liquor, narcotics, and other substances to amplify the euphoria, putting the individuals in danger of overdose and death.
+Young people frequently pair Valium alongside liquor, narcotics, and other substances to amplify the euphoria, putting them in danger of overdose and death.

 Identifying Valium addiction early can help lower the risk of injury and death.
 Signs and symptoms of Valium misuse may include:

 - Blurred vision

 - Slurred speech